chikanov/EventApp/README.md

     Prometheus is added to port 9090.
 Jaeger UI is on port 16686.
 Grafana is on port 3000.
 The services are launched locally.
     Events metrics - http://localhost:5214/metrics, Booking metrics - http://localhost:5247/metrics,
     User metrics - http://localhost:5212/metrics.
-    To launch the monitoring stack - 'docker compose up -d', in Grafana, you first need to create a Prometheus data source, then add a dashboard in Grafana from the file in the repository EventAppDashboardGrafanaExport.json.
+    To launch the monitoring stack - 'docker compose up -d'.
+    The Datasource and Dashboard in Grafana are configured via provisioning.

 # REST API